 This Unit Workplace Communication in English sits at SCQF level 6 and is designed to develop skills in analysing, summarising, evaluating and producing written information in English in a complex vocational context.
 It also develops practical skills in speaking and responding in English in complex vocational situations.
-The Unit enhances skills for learning, life and work and there is a particular emphasis onemployability.
+The Unit enhances skills for learning, life and work and there is a particular emphasis on employability.
 The Unit is for learners for whom English is an additional language.
-It can be taken as part of a Group Award or as a stand-alone Unit for the purposes of developing written and oral skillsfor use in complex vocational situations.
-Work undertaken for the Unit will be in a contextappropriate to the learner's Group Award or relevant to an individual's vocationalarea/discipline.
+It can be taken as part of a Group Award or as a stand-alone Unit for the purposes of developing written and oral skills for use in complex vocational situations.
+Work undertaken for the Unit will be in a context appropriate to the learner's Group Award or relevant to an individual's vocational area/discipline.

-The Unit embeds and provides automatic certification of the Core Skill of Communication atSCQF level 6 Credit value: 1 Higher National Unit credit at SCQF level 6: (8 SCQF credit points at SCQF level 6)
+The Unit embeds and provides automatic certification of the Core Skill of Communication at SCQF level

+Credit points and level: 1 SQA credit at SCQF level 6: (8 SCQF credit points at SCQF level 6)

 Recommended prior knowledge and skills: Access to this Unit is at the discretion of the centre.
-However, learners should havecompetence in Communication Skills at SCQF level 5 or equivalent.
+However, learners should have competence in Communication Skills at SCQF level 5 or equivalent.
 This could be demonstrated by achievement of one of the following: